stas00/porting/transformers/fairseq-wmt19/README.md

 ```
 {'bleu': 39.0498, 'n_obs': 2000, 'runtime': 184, 'seconds_per_sample': 0.092, 'num_beams': 5, 'length_penalty': 1.1, 'info': 'ru-en'}
 ```
-You can see that the BLEU score was `39.0498` and that it evaluated using 2000 test inputs, provided by `sacrebleu` using the wmt19 dataset.
+You can see that the BLEU score was `39.0498` and that it evaluated using 2000 test inputs, provided by `sacrebleu` using the `wmt19` dataset.

 Remember, I couldn't use the model ensemble, so I next needed to find the best performing checkpoint.
-For that purpose I wrote a script [fsmt-bleu-eval-each-chkpt.py](./scripts/fsmt-bleu-eval-each-chkpt.sh) which re-converted the model for each model, run the eval script and report the best one.
-As a result I knew that `model4.pt` from the original was giving me the best performance.
+For that purpose I wrote a script [fsmt-bleu-eval-each-chkpt.py](https://github.com/stas00/porting/tree/master/transformers/fairseq-wmt19/scripts/fsmt-bleu-eval-each-chkpt.sh) which converted each checkpoint, run the eval script and reported the best one.
+As a result I knew that `model4.pt` was delivering the best performance.

-I wasn't getting the same BLEU scores as reported in the original paper, so I next needed to make sure that we are comparing the same things using the same tools.
-Through asking at the `fairseq` issue I was given the code that was used by `fairseq` developers to get their BLEU scores - you will find it [here](./scripts/fseq-reproduce-bleu.sh).
+I wasn't getting the same BLEU scores as reported in the original paper, so I next needed to make sure that we were comparing the same data using the same tools.
+Through asking at the `fairseq` issue I was given the code that was used by `fairseq` developers to get their BLEU scores - you will find it [here](https://github.com/stas00/porting/tree/master/transformers/fairseq-wmt19/scripts/fseq-reproduce-bleu.sh).
 But, alas, their method was using a re-ranking approach which wasn't disclosed.
 Moreover, they evaled on outputs before detokenization and not the real output, which apparently scores better.
 Bottom line - we weren't scoring in the same way.
 The paper [A Call for Clarity in Reporting BLEU Scores](https://arxiv.org/abs/1804.08771) invites developers to start using the same method for calculating the metrics (tldr: use `sacrebleu`).

-Currently, this ported model is surely slightly behind the original on the BLEU scores, because model ensemble is not used, but it's impossible to tell the exact difference until the same measuring method is used.
+Currently, this ported model is slightly behind the original on the BLEU scores, because model ensemble is not used, but it's impossible to tell the exact difference until the same measuring method is used.

 ## Porting new models

-After uploading the 4 `fairseq` models [here](https://huggingface.co/models?filter=facebook&tag=fsmt) it was then suggested to port 3 wmt16 and 2 wmt19 AllenAI models 1 (Jungo Kasai, et al).
-The porting was a breeze, I just had to figure out how to put all the source files together as they were spread out through several unrelated archives and conversion worked without a hitch.
+After uploading the 4 `fairseq` models [here](https://huggingface.co/models?filter=facebook&tag=fsmt) it was then suggested to port 3 `wmt16` and 2 `wmt19` AllenAI models (Jungo Kasai, et al).
+The porting was a breeze, I just had to figure out how to put all the source files together as they were spread out through several unrelated archives and the conversion worked without a hitch.

-The only issue I discovered after porting is that I was getting a lower BLEU score.
-Jungo Kasai was very helpful at suggesting that a custom `length_penalty=0.6` was used, and once I plugged that in I was getting much better results.
+The only issue I discovered after porting is that I was getting a lower BLEU score than the original.
+Jungo Kasai, the original developer, was very helpful at suggesting that a custom `length_penalty=0.6` was used, and once I plugged that in I was getting much better results.

-As a result of this process a new script was written: [run_eval_search.py](https://github.com/huggingface/transformers/blob/129fdae04033fe4adfe013b734deaec6ec34ae2e/examples/seq2seq/run_eval_search.py`) which can be used to search various hyper-params to get the best BLEU scores.
+This discovery lead me to write a new script: [run_eval_search.py](https://github.com/huggingface/transformers/blob/129fdae04033fe4adfe013b734deaec6ec34ae2e/examples/seq2seq/run_eval_search.py`), which can be used to search various hyper-parameters to get the best BLEU scores.
 Here is an example of its usage:

 ```
 # search space